BENcao318/chachachat/README.md

 Visit the app on Heroku: https://chachachat-318.herokuapp.com/

 ## Technical requirements
 The app was created for Shopify's Front End Developer Intern Challenge (Fall 2022).
-✅ - Results should come from OpenAI’s completions API.
+- Results should come from OpenAI’s completions API. ✅
-✅ - Each result should include at least the original prompt you entered and the response from the API.
+- Each result should include at least the original prompt you entered and the response from the API. ✅
-✅ - Responses should be stored in order of newest to oldest.
+- Responses should be stored in order of newest to oldest. ✅
-✅ - The HTML that ends up being served client-side should be accessible and semantic
+- The HTML that ends up being served client-side should be accessible and semantic. ✅

 ## Extras
-✅ - Save responses if the user leaves or reloads the page.
-Conversation histories are saved in localstorage.
+- Save responses if the user leaves or reloads the page.
+Conversation histories are saved in localstorage. ✅
-✅ - Let the user choose the AI engine from a select box ✅ - Add some presets for the user to quickly send a good prompt ✅ - Make the app more specific to a single purpose.
-See the OpenAI Examples and prompt design docs for inspiration.
+- Let the user choose the AI engine from a select box. ✅
+- Add some presets for the user to quickly send a good prompt. ✅
+- Make the app more specific to a single purpose.
+See the OpenAI Examples and prompt design docs for inspiration. ✅

 ## Tech Stack
 - React